Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

 \subsection{Comparison to Prior Work}

 The study of fast algorithms for tensor decompositions is a vast subject with work in numerical linear algebra, scientific computing, and theoretical computer science.
-We discuss several works on dimensionality reduction that we have found for tensor decompositions below, but we emphasize the main differences with our work here: \begin{enumerate} \item There is no previous work for general tensor network low rank approximation, despite work that motivates studying this question \cite{yl18}. \item We obtain relative error $(1+\varepsilon)$-approximations, whereas, with the exception of \cite{swz19_tensor_low_rank}, previous work either gets additive error or at best a fixed constant approximation factor (e.g. \cite{huber2017randomized} and \cite{grasedyck10_hierarchical_tucker} which obtain $O(\sqrt{q})$ approximation algorithms). \item Previous work does not run in $\nnz(A)$ or $\nnz(A) \cdot q$ time, but rather takes at least $\nnz(A) \poly(kq)$ time (such as \cite{huber2017randomized} which takes at least $O(qs^2 \nnz(A))$ time where $s$ is their output rank, and \cite{grasedyck10_hierarchical_tucker} for Hierarchical Tucker decomposition which requires $O(n^q)$ time due to the use of SVD). \end{enumerate} In addition to the above, a major contribution of our work is to introduce many of the advanced and recent techniques from randomized numerical linear algebra to the study of more advanced tensor decompositions.
+We discuss several other approaches to these problems below, but we emphasize the main differences with our work here: \begin{enumerate} \itemsep{0.1em} \item There is no previous work for general tensor network low rank approximation, despite work that motivates studying this question \cite{yl18}. \item We obtain relative error $(1+\varepsilon)$-approximations, whereas, with the exception of \cite{swz19_tensor_low_rank}, previous work either gets an additive error or at best a fixed constant approximation factor (e.g. \cite{huber2017randomized} and \cite{grasedyck10_hierarchical_tucker} which obtain $O(\sqrt{q})$ approximation algorithms). \item Previous works do not run in $\nnz(A) \cdot q$ time, but rather at least $\nnz(A) \poly(kq)$ time (such as \cite{huber2017randomized} which takes at least $O(qs^2 \nnz(A))$ time where $s$ is their output rank, and \cite{grasedyck10_hierarchical_tucker} for Hierarchical Tucker decomposition which requires $O(n^q)$ time due to the use of SVD). \end{enumerate} In addition to the above, a major contribution of our work is to introduce many of the advanced and recent techniques from randomized numerical linear algebra to the study of more advanced tensor decompositions.
 We note that some such tools have been developed, such as TensorSketch \cite{pham2013fast} and its optimizations \cite{akkpvwz20_tensor_sketch_outer_product}, but they do not directly apply to Tensor Train decompositions, for example.
-In this work we develop new algorithmic tools, such as sparse affine and subspace embeddings for tensors represented implicitly, such as those represented as a sequence of contractions, as well as new analytical tools such as the propagation of JL-moment guarantees across the nodes of a tree network.
+In this work, we develop new algorithmic tools, such as sparse affine and subspace embeddings for tensors represented implicitly, such as those represented as a sequence of $\circ$ operations, as well as new analytical tools such as the propagation of JL-moment guarantees across the nodes of a tree network.
+We note that the idea of implicit tensor maps is seen in prior works such as \cite{implicit_projection_map}.
+However, the context and goal are vastly different, the map in \cite{implicit_projection_map} is specific to a subspace, where ours is an embedding. \cite{ms2022_tensor_network_embeddings_concurrent_and_independent} that has a similar spirit in developing tensor embeddings does not present an end-to-end algorithm and guarantees for approximate tensor decomposition, discussed in detail in Section \ref{sec:additional_related_work}.